 Computer-To-Plate(CTP) technology has a unique technique for printing halftones known as Frequency Modulation (FM) screening, or stochastic printing.

-Conventional offset screening has an Amplitude Modulation(AM) is assuredly better, primarily when higher line screens of 175 to 200 are applied in halftone and four-color CMYK process printing.
+Conventional offset screening has an Amplitude Modulation(AM) that is assuredly better, primarily when higher line screens of 175 to 200 are applied in halftone and four-color CMYK process printing.

 Offset Printing dots size

 In traditional offset printing, pictures are printed using grid-like screens that separate the image into equally spaced dots larger in size in the darker areas and smaller in size in the light areas.
-In the four-color printing process, other screens are used to reproduce for all four colors CMYK.
+In the four-color printing process, other screens are used to reproduce all four colors of CMYK.

 CMYK – Cyan, Magenta, Yellow, and Black

 But, for the Stochastic Printing, pictures are impressed by dots spread inconstantly throughout the image area.
 The dots are not evenly spaced and arranged in a row or grid, and it diversifies according to the tone value to be printed.

 The concept is – that lighter areas have fewer dots, and the darker areas have more dots.